Poster presentation guidelines

 Poster design

 You will have one poster board and easel on which you will place your poster.
-The space of the actual board measures 30” x 40,” and we will have push pins available for your use although it wouldn’t hurt to bring a few of your own in case we run out.
-Your poster does not have to be these exact dimensions, but just remember that if you have a giant poster, you might need to support the edges so that they will be visible.
-We also recommend that your smallest font be no smaller than 16 point.
+The space of the actual board measures 30” x 40” and we will have push pins available for your use although it helpful to bring a few of your own just in case.
+Your poster does not have to be these exact dimensions, but just remember that if you have a large poster, you may need to support the edges.
+We recommend that your smallest font be no smaller than 16 point font.
 You may use the logos available in the “UNC School of Medicine Logos” folder on your poster.

 Poster printing